nychealth/EH-dataportal/content/data-stories/public-space-creates-health/index.md

 </figure>
 </div>

+<a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/data-stories/sanitation/"> To enjoy public spaces and their public health benefits, people need them to be clean.</a> Trash, pests, and other unsanitary things on the streets or in parks can discourage play for neighborhood residents, spread disease, and impact mental health.
+Parks also need to be well-maintained, and have enough waste bins, public restrooms, and water fountains.
+The NYC Parks Department has a program that inspects their properties for maintenance issues.
+Additional maintenance complaints can be filed via 311.

+### Public spaces should be designed with all New Yorkers in mind.

 <div class="pullquote my-4">
 <figure class="">
     <figcaption figcaption class="mb-2"> “It’s a nightmare to travel with strollers, wheelchairs or special equipment.” <br><span class="float-right"></span> </figcaption>